rombrew/phobia/doc/GettingStarted.md

 2. Phobia graphical frontend application (`phobia/...`).
 It is a user tool to configure and diagnose PMC in visual way.
-This frontend communicates with PMC using the CLI via serial port.
+This frontend communicates with PMC using the CLI via serial port or USB.

 3. Firmware code for onboard MCU (`src/...`).
 All of control algorithms are implemented here.